ietf-teep/architecture/draft-ietf-teep-architecture.md

 program and SGX TA to recieve the encrypted binary, decrypt it, separate it into the three different elements, and then install all three.
-This installation is complex, because the Untrusted Application decrypted inside the TEE must be passed out of the TEE to an installer in the REE which would install the Untrusted Application; this assumes that the Client App binary includes the TA code also, otherwise there is a significant problem in getting the SGX encalve code (the TA) from the TEE, through the installer and into the Untrusted Application in a trusted fashion.
+This installation is complex, because the Untrusted Application decrypted inside the TEE must be passed out of the TEE to an installer in the REE which would install the Untrusted Application; this assumes that the Untrusted Application binary includes the TA code also, otherwise there is a significant problem in getting the SGX encalve code (the TA) from the TEE, through the installer and into the Untrusted Application in a trusted fashion.
 Finally, the personalization data would need to be sent out of the TEE (encrypted in an SGX encalve-to-enclave manner) to the REE's installation app, which